'O Rose Thou Art'

 Like Gertrude Stein in her expressive distortions of syntax and her use of mysterious incantatory objects.
 A rose is a rose is a rose.

-She renders visible new perceptual and compassionate relationships between the landscape and living beings, across the spectrum, flora and fauna.
+She renders visible new perceptual and compassionate relationships between the landscape and living beings, across the living spectrum, flora and fauna.

-Like Bergson in her logic of a world of images where everything affects everything else, however faintly.
+Like Bergson or Whitehead in her logic of a world of images where everything affects everything else, however faintly.
 Only here she really spells it out.
 If time is vitality, or the élan vital, then ‘You and I nest within many such fields from a rose.’
 (54)